 The Senior Assessment Officer (SAO) is responsible for designing the methodology and tools associated with each assessment, according to IMPACT requirements and principles.
-He/she will manage the planning, implementation, and follow-up of all IMPACT and project specific assessment activities conducted in the Equatorias region.
+He/she will manage the planning, implementation, and follow-up of IMPACT and project specific assessment activities.
 The SAO shall manage logistics, financial, administration and HR processes directly related to IMPACT and liaise accordingly with the relevant ACTED counterpart.
 He/she is directly responsible for the implementation of proper IMPACT and ACTED FLAT procedures in all IMPACT interventions in the region.